jbossas/archetypes/CONTRIBUTING.md

 Basic Steps
 -----------

-To contribute with Archetypes, clone your own fork instead of cloning the main Archetypes repository, commit your work on topic branches and make pull requests.
-In detail:
+To contribute Archetypes, fork the main Archetypes repository, clone your fork, commit your work on topic branches and make pull requests.

+Here are the steps:

 1. [Fork](https://github.com/jboss-jdf/jboss-as-archetype/fork_select) the project.